Frequently asked questions (FAQs)

 • We currently do not have an integration with Hero, but it is now on our roadmap to develop the connection in the future.

-• Yes, SSO can be set up for Google authentication, and we can enable assignments to sent to Google Classroom.
+• Yes, SSO can be set up for Google authentication, and can enable assignments to be sent to Google Classroom.

 Can their digital work be added to Google Classroom?